C-T-Ailey/ValenLaraeArt/README.md

 # Portfolio: ValenLaRaeArt

-A custom portfolio for Oklahoma-based American artist Valen LaRae.
-More details to come.
+A custom portfolio for Oklahoma-based American artist Valen LaRae, built using Next.js and Tailwind CSS.

-Fonts provided by<a href="http://www.onlinewebfonts.com">Online Web Fonts</a>.
+Fonts provided by <a href="http://www.onlinewebfonts.com">Online Web Fonts</a>.